mechengmalik/data-structures-and-algorithms-401-java/linked-list/lib/src/main/java/linkedlist/README.md

-## code challenge 5
+## code challenge 6
-## linked-list
+## linked-list-insertion

 ![whiteboard](./linkedList2.png)

 ## Approach & Efficiency
-write the data structure Linked List with function:
-* insert :to add node
-* include : to find if the wanted value in on the linked List
+append()
+Time O(n)
+Space O(1)
+insertBefore()
+Time O(n)
+Space O(1)
+insertAfter()
+Time O(n)
+Space O(1)

+## API
+* append
+  * Arguments: value
+  * Returns: nothing
-* toString : to print the value of the linked list
+  * adds a new node with the given value to the end of the list
+* insert before
+  * arguments: value, new value
+  * Returns: nothing
+  * adds a new node with the given new value immediately before the first node that has the value specified
+* insert after
+  * arguments: value, new value
+  * Returns: nothing
+  * adds a new node with the given new value immediately after the first node that has the value specified

 --------------------------------------